sinjs/liege-bot/README.md

 A multipurpose Discord Bot written in Rust which can be added to your user or a guild.
 It is webhook-based meaning it does not connect to the gateway and can be added to the User.

+**Minimum Supported Rust Version:** 1.88.0

 ## Features

 Since the bot is still under heavy development, some features may not exist yet

 -   AI Chat / AI Image using an API
 -   Sandboxed Code Execution in various languages
 -   Economy and Gambling
 -   Activity versions of the AI and Code Execution features

 ## Environment